Welcome to Austin Community College’s Government Department

 GOVT 2305 and GOVT 2306 are sophomore-level courses.
 Both courses require writing assignments.
 To help students be prepared to meet the demands of these requirements, the Government Department strongly recommends that ENGL 1301 or the equivalent be successfully completed prior to enrolling in either of these courses.

-High school students considering taking government courses through Austin Community College should consult the Government Department’s Early College Start Government Classes information page.
+High school students considering taking government courses through Austin Community College should consult the Dual Credit and Early College High School information page.